anatoliykmetyuk/anatoliykmetyuk.github.io_/posts/2017-03-10-matryoshka-intro.md

 ```{.scala include="code/matryoshka-intro/src/main/scala/matryoshkaintro/C2Generalisation.scala" snippet="Examples"}
 ```

 First thing that catches the eye, probably, is how we need to embed every layer of the recursive structures into `Fix`.
-This is ugly, but fine as for the proof of concept.
+This is cumbersome, but fine as for the proof of concept.

 Notice how all of the examples are now expressed in terms of one function - `cata`.
 We have successfully abstracted the common parts of the recursive structure collapse task.

 Also, notice how we have gotten rid of the recursive calls in all of our examples.
 The recursion is now abstracted away in `cata`, so that the user does not need to deal with it directly.

 # Matryoshka
-Catamorphism is not the only recursion scheme out there.
+Catamorphisms are not the only recursion scheme out there.
 Many more exist.
 And, of course, you do not need to implement them from scratch.
-[Matryoshka](https://github.com/slamdata/matryoshka) is a library that specializes on implementing recursion schemes on fixed point types of  recursive structures.
+[Matryoshka](https://github.com/slamdata/matryoshka) is a library that specializes on implementing recursion schemes on fixed-point types of  recursive structures.

 ## Recursion scheme mechanics
 ```{.plantuml width=100%}